 Core of being - Challenge

-… I had a lot of daily walks in the city and I clearly observed the wild plants growing in every corner in the city, whether in a stone wall, between street asphalt, or in between stairs.
-They imposed their presence in diversity in a nonprepared environment and occupied different locations.
-As a walker, you would observe them as green colonies.
-And, they became a visual identity of Florence.
-Which made them unique, strong, and able to challenge geographical boundaries as much as I do.
+During my stay in Florence, I had a lot of daily walks in the city.
+Where I observed the wild plants growing in every corner in the city, whether in a stone wall, between street asphalt, or in between stairs.
+They imposed their presence in diversity, different forms, non-prepared environments and occupied locations.
+As a walker, you would notice them as green colonies.
+Their consistency shaped their uniqueness, strength and ability to challenge geographical and environmental boundaries.
+Thus, they became a visual identity of Florence.

 Act 1: The Roof